awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 Life is a rubber band centered around a nail of truth.
 One can stray from reality but eventually it will snap back into place, the snap can be violent and unpleasant for those believers that have built a foundation in delusion.
 Choose your ideas wisely, don’t choose an ideology just because it is convenient or congruent.
-Seek out the entire space of perspectives and create a **ideas tournament** to figure out which idea is best in it's given domain.
+Seek out the entire space of perspectives and create an **ideas tournament** to figure out which idea is best in it's given domain.
 Every idea needs to fight for it's life in the target domain.